-As the company acquires new resources, it will need to determine whether it is better to own a resource or purchase power from another party.
+As the Company acquires new resources, it will need to determine whether it is better to own a resource or purchase power from another party.
 While the ultimate decision will be made at the time resources are acquired, and will primarily be based on cost, there are other considerations that may be relevant.

-With owned resources, the company would be in a better position to control costs, make life extension improvements, use the site for additional resources in the future, change fueling strategies or sources, efficiently address plant modifications that may be required as a result of changes in environmental or other laws and regulations, and utilize the plant at cost as long as it remains economic.
-In addition, by owning a plant, the company can hedge itself from the uncertainty of relying on purchasing power from others.
-On the negative side, owning a facility subjects the company and customers to the risk that the cost of ownership and operation exceeds expectations, the cost of poor performance or early termination, fuel price risk, and the liability of reclamation at the end of the facilities life.
+With owned resources, the Company would be in a better position to control costs, make life extension improvements, use the site for additional resources in the future, change fueling strategies or sources, efficiently address plant modifications that may be required as a result of changes in environmental or other laws and regulations, and utilize the plant at cost as long as it remains economic.
+In addition, by owning a plant, the Company can hedge itself from the uncertainty of relying on purchasing power from others.
+On the negative side, owning a facility subjects the Company and customers to the risk that the cost of ownership and operation exceeds expectations, the cost of poor performance or early termination, fuel price risk, and the liability of reclamation at the end of the facility's life.

-Purchasing power from another party can help mitigate the risk of cost overruns during construction and operation of the plant, can provide certainty of cost and performance, and can avoid any liabilities associated with closure of the plant.
-Short-term purchased power contracts could allow the company to forgo a long term decision for a period of time if it was deemed appropriate to do so.
-On the negative side, a purchase power contract could terminate prior to the end of the term, requiring the company to replace the output of the contract at then current market prices.
-In addition, the company and customers do not receive any of the savings that result from management of the asset, nor do they receive any of the value that arise from the plant after the contract has expired.
-Finally, credit rating agencies impute debt associated with long-term resource contracts that may result from a competitive procurement process, and such imputation can affect the company's credit ratios and credit rating.
+Purchasing power from another party can help mitigate the risk of cost overruns during construction and operation of the plant, can mitigate some cost and performance risks, and can avoid any liabilities associated with closure of the plant.
+Short-term purchased power contracts could allow the Company to defer a long term resource acquisition.
+On the negative side, a long-term purchase power contract relinquishes control of construction cost, schedule, ongoing costs and compliance to a third party, and exposes the buyer to default events and contract remedies that will not likely cover the potential negative impacts.
+For example, a purchase power contract could terminate prior to the end of the term, requiring the Company to replace the output of the contract at then current market prices.
+In addition, the Company and customers do not receive any of the savings that result from management of the asset, nor do they receive any of the value that arise from the plant after the contract has expired.
+Finally, credit rating agencies impute debt associated with long-term resource contracts that may result from a competitive procurement process, and such imputation can affect the Company's credit ratios and credit rating.